African Americans and Abortion

 1. Unintended Pregnancies

 The number of abortions performed is directly related to the number of unintended pregnancies.
-Women who have unintended pregnancies are more likely to have abortions.
-According to the “Characteristics of U.S. Abortion Patients, 2008” report by The Guttmacher Institute, 69% of pregnancies among black woman are unintended, compared to 40% of pregnancies among white women and 54% among Hispanics.
+Simply put, women who have unintended pregnancies are more likely to have abortions.
+According to the The Guttmacher Institute report, The proportion of women experiencing an unintended pregnancy in 2014 and choosing to end it in abortion was higher among black women (50%) than among women in other racial and ethnic groups (which range 36–40%).

 3. Contraception Use